-Traffic that is "in focus," what we call foreground traffic is simulated with high fidelity at packet level detail.
-Traffic that represents "other things" going on in the network, i.e., background traffic, is abstracted using fluid modeling, either fine grained per-flow models, or coarse time-scale periodic fixed point solutions.
+"Traffic that is 'in focus,' what we call foreground traffic is simulated with high fidelity at packet level detail.
+Traffic that represents 'other things' going on in the network, i.e. background traffic, is abstracted using fluid modeling, either fine grained per-flow models, or coarse time-scale periodic fixed point solutions.

 Fluid modeling of network traffic is a technique with some history, and is being explored also in other network simulators, such as MAYA, IP-TN, and HDCF-NS/pdns.
-The models used in iSSFNet are based on our previous work to develop discrete-event fluid modeling of TCP and hybrid traffic interaction models such that the packet and fluid representations can coexist in the same simulation.[3, p.
-6]
+The models used in iSSFNet are based on our previous work to develop discrete-event fluid modeling of TCP and hybrid traffic interaction models such that the packet and fluid representations can coexist in the same simulation."
+[10]

-Multiresolution traffic modeling provides for speedups of two orders of magnitude.
+Multiresolution traffic modeling provides for speedups two orders of magnitude.
 This speedup facilitates the simulation of very large networks.

-The multiresolution configuration can be viewed this way:
+Intuitively, the multiresolution configuration can be viewed like this: